jaendev/jaendev/README.md

 ## 🚀 About Me

 **Backend .NET Developer** with solid technical training and experience in fullstack development.
-I hold a degree in **Web Application Development** from INS Pedralbes and have a technical background in **Operating Systems and Networking** from IES Badalona VII.
+I have studied **Web Application Development** from INS Pedralbes and have a technical background in **Operating Systems and Networking** from IES Badalona VII.

 I'm a serious and adaptable developer, focused on delivering practical and scalable solutions.
 I enjoy tackling technical challenges, automating processes, and collaborating with teams to build high-quality software.